Documentation Index

 8. Under Configure URL, select Enable support for the SAML 2.0 Web SSO protocol.

-1. Open Document360 in a separate tab or panel.
+1. Open Document360 in a separate tab.

-3. Click the Create SSO button.
+3. Click Create SSO.

 Settings page showing SSO configuration options and user permissions for identity providers.